hiway/amok/README.md

 ^D
 Publishing... done.

-Share your amok-id with friends.
+Share your Amok ID with friends.
 Run `amok id` to get yours.
 Follow your friends with `amok follow`.
 ```